-31 Is there any legislation to protect employees in the event of a business transfer?
+33 Is there any legislation to protect employees in the event of a business transfer?

-Generally, Russian law does not have a concept of a 'business transfer'.
+Unlike in other countries, Russian law does not have a formal concept of a 'business transfer'.
 However, Russian law is very pro-employee and it protects an employee from being dismissed due to a sale or acquisition of shares or assets or outsourcing without his or her consent (certain exceptions apply).